day8/re-frame/docs/Coeffects.md

 ### Abracadabra

-Each time an event handler is executed, a brand new `context` is created, and within that `context` is a brand new `:coeffect` map, which is initially totally empty.
+Each time an event handler is executed, a brand new `context` is created, and within that `context` is a brand new `:coeffects` map, which is initially totally empty.

-That pristine `context` value (containing a pristine `:coeffect` map) is threaded through a chain of Interceptors before it finally reaches our event handler, sitting on the end of a chain, itself wrapped up in an interceptor.
+That pristine `context` value (containing a pristine `:coeffects` map) is threaded through a chain of Interceptors before it finally reaches our event handler, sitting on the end of a chain, itself wrapped up in an interceptor.
 We know
 this story well from a previous tutorial.

 So, all members of the Interceptor chain have the opportunity to add to `:coeffects` via their `:before` function.
-This is where `:coeffect` magic happens.
-This is how new keys can be added to `:coeffect`, so that later our event handler magically finds the right data (like `:local-store`) in its `cofx` argument.
+This is where `:coeffects` magic happens.
+This is how new keys can be added to `:coeffects`, so that later our event handler magically finds the right data (like `:local-store`) in its `cofx` argument.
 It is the Interceptors.

 ### Which Interceptors?

-If Interceptors put data in `:coeffect`, then we'll need to add the right ones when we register our event handler.
+If Interceptors put data in `:coeffects`, then we'll need to add the right ones when we register our event handler.

 Something like this (this handler is the same as before, except for one detail):